craigahobbs/python-build/README.md

 ```

-## Extending Python Build
+## Extending python-build

-All of the Python Build [targets](#make-targets) may be extended either by adding additional
+All of the python-build [targets](#make-targets) may be extended either by adding additional
 commands or adding a target dependency.
 Add additional commands to execute when a target (and all
 its dependencies) is complete: